Ivan Goncharov: Education

 In 1820–1822 Goncharov studied at a private boarding-school owned by Rev. Fyodor S. Troitsky.
 It was here that he learned the French and German languages and started reading European writers, borrowing books from Troitsky's vast library.
-In August 1822 Ivan was sent to Moscow and entered the College of Commerce.
+In August 1822, Ivan was sent to Moscow and entered the College of Commerce.
 There he spent eight unhappy years, detesting the low quality of education and the severe discipline, taking solace in self-education.
-"My first humanitarian and moral teacher was Nikolai Karamzin," he remembered.
-Then Pushkin came as a revelation; the serial publication of his poem Evgeny Onegin captured the young man's imagination.
-In 1830, Goncharov decided to quit the college and in 1831 (having missed one year because of a cholera outbreak in Moscow) he enrolled in Moscow State University's Philology Faculty to study literature, arts, and architecture.
+"My first humanitarian and moral teacher was Nikolai Karamzin", he remembered.
+Then Pushkin came as a revelation; the serial publication of his poem Eugene Onegin captured the young man's imagination.
+In 1830, Goncharov decided to quit the college, and in 1831 (having missed one year because of a cholera outbreak in Moscow), he enrolled in Moscow State University's Philology Faculty to study literature, arts, and architecture.

 At the University, with its atmosphere of intellectual freedom and lively debate, Goncharov's spirit thrived.
-One episode proved to be especially memorable: when his then idol Alexander Pushkin arrived as a guest lecturer to have a public debate with professor Mikhail T. Katchenovsky on the authenticity of The Tale of Igor's Campaign.
+One episode proved to be especially memorable: when his then-idol Alexander Pushkin arrived as a guest lecturer to have a public debate with professor Mikhail T. Katchenovsky on the authenticity of The Tale of Igor's Campaign.
 "It was as if sunlight lit up the auditorium.
-I was enchanted by his poetry at the time...it was his genius that formed my aesthetic ideas – although the same, I think, could be said of all the young people of the time who were interested in poetry," Goncharov wrote.
-Unlike Alexander Herzen, Vissarion Belinsky, or Nikolay Ogaryov, his fellow Moscow University students, Goncharov remained indifferent to the ideas of political and social change that were gaining popularity at the time.
+I was enchanted by his poetry at the time...it was his genius that formed my aesthetic ideas – although the same, I think, could be said of all the young people of the time who were interested in poetry", Goncharov wrote.
+Unlike Alexander Herzen, Vissarion Belinsky or Nikolay Ogaryov, his fellow Moscow University students, Goncharov remained indifferent to the ideas of political and social change that were gaining popularity at the time.
 Reading and translating were his main occupations.
-In 1832, the Telescope magazine published two chapters of Eugene Sue's novel Atar-Gull (1831), translated by Goncharov.
+In 1832, the Telescope magazine published two chapters of Eugène Sue's novel Atar-Gull (1831), translated by Goncharov.
 This was his debut publication.

 In 1834, Goncharov graduated from the University and returned home to enter the chancellery of Simbirsk governor A. M. Zagryazhsky.
 A year later, he moved to Saint Petersburg and started working as a translator at the Finance Ministry's Foreign commerce department.
 Here, in the Russian capital, he became friends with the Maykov family and tutored both Apollon Maykov and Valerian Maykov in the Latin language and in Russian literature.
 He became a member of the elitist literary circle based in the Maykovs' house and attended by writers like Ivan Turgenev, Fyodor Dostoyevsky and Dmitry Grigorovich.
 The Maykovs' almanac Snowdrop featured many of Goncharov's poems, but he soon stopped dabbling in poetry altogether.
-Some of those early verses were later incorporated into the novel A Common Story as Aduev's writings, a sure sign that the author had stopped taking them seriously.
+Some of those early verses were later incorporated into the novel The Same Old Story as Aduev's writings, a sure sign that the author had stopped taking them seriously.